Hip pain is a common problem with many potential causes.

 About Dr. William Leone

-Meanwhile lets just say that we are proud Dr. William Leone contributed a whooping 127 entries.
+But we are proud to say that Dr. William Leone contributed 127 entries already.

 I decided to write this short blog on four common questions, topics I’m routinely asked about after someone has a hip or knee surgery.
 When is it ok to shower and get the incision wet, when it’s safe to drive, when should they plan on returning to work and the what factors drive that timing, and finally when it’s safe to resume sexual activities?